Can I register a car in a different state than I live in?

 When you move to a different state, you must update your insurance.
 Since insurers use your location to calculate your premium, a current address is required to recalculate your insurance rates.

-Yes, if you reside in two different states, it's legal for you to have two cars registered in those states.
-For example, if you live in Illinois and Arizona, you can register one vehicle in each state.
+If you reside in two different states, it's legal for you to have two cars registered in those states.
+Can I register a car in a state I don't live in?
+Yes, for instance, if you live in Illinois and Arizona, you can register one vehicle in each state.

 Remember, you must comply with the registration requirements for the state you choose to register each vehicle, including paying the appropriate registration fee.